carmine560/blogger-posts/README.md

 ## Prerequisites ##

-This script has been tested for Blogger on Debian on WSL and uses the following
+`blogger-posts.sh` has been tested for Blogger on Debian on WSL and uses the following packages:
-packages:

   * [curl](https://curl.se/) for HTTP requests
   * [jq](https://jqlang.github.io/jq/) to filter JSON responses